jashwanth84/OpenCode-GoRouter-on-Termux/README.md

 cat ~/.config/opencode/opencode.json
 ```

-You should see the `gorouter` provider block.
-Avoid putting your raw API key directly in this file unless you understand the tradeoff — the credential saved via `/connect` is the safer option.
+Avoid putting a raw API key directly in this file unless you understand the tradeoff — the credential saved via `/connect` is the safer option.

 ## Usage